1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 #### Woodrow Wilson
  - Started Moral Diplomacy to overthrow un democratic leaders.
  - Second Democrat since Civil war
+ - Was president during World War one
+ - Help created the League of Nations
 #### Roosevelt Corollary
  - Roosevelt's interpretation of the Monroe Doctrine
  - Based of European intervention to get ehri debts and then had the United States be a arbitrator.